mikeyk730/Rogue-Collection/docs/rogomatic.md

 - The Rogomatic interface

 If you didn't supply the game version on the command line, you will need to select it from the menu on the main Rogue window.
-Rogomatic will start to play automatically, and you can type commands on the Rogomatic window
+Rogomatic will then start to play automatically, and you can type commands on the Rogomatic window

 Controls